 The Logitech MX Anywhere 2S is a small, low-profile mouse with a sleek style.
 It has a logo on the back, but it doesn't light up.
 Although the side buttons are only on the left side, it has an ambidextrous design with geometric grips on both sides, so holding it should be comfortable whether you're right-handed or left-handed.

 Since the mouse is small and wireless, its portability isn't bad, so shouldn't take up much space in your laptop bag.
 Unfortunately, there's no place to store its USB receiver.
+If you're looking for an office-oriented mouse with a storage compartment for its USB receiver, check out the Microsoft Sculpt Ergonomic Mouse.

 This mouse is somewhat heavy for its small size, and unfortunately, there's no weight optimization.